edamametechnologies/.github/profile/README.md

 ## For Individual Developers

-### EDAMAME Security: Free App
+### EDAMAME Security App: Free

-EDAMAME Security is your all-in-one tool to secure, understand, and prove your dev workstation—from OS to network.
+EDAMAME Security App is your all-in-one tool to secure, understand, and prove your dev workstation—from OS to network.
 It delivers:

 - **Security Benchmarks:** Assess against standards like [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks), SOC 2, and ISO 27001
 - **AI Assistant (Agentic System):** Intelligent automation that analyzes and resolves security issues automatically with two operational modes: "Do It For Me" (fully automatic) and "Analyze & Recommend" (review before execution).
 Supports multiple LLM providers: